lgreski/datasciencectacontent/markdown/rprog-assignmentOperators.md

     #
     setmean <- function(mean) m <<- mean

-The double left arrow `<<` indicates that the assignment should be made to the parent environment, as opposed to the current scope within the `makeVector()` function.
+The double left arrow `<<` indicates that the assignment should be made to the parent environment, as opposed to the current scope within the `setmean()` function.

 To make the scoping more obvious, one could rewrite the code this way.